Soccer friendlies happen every year for each team. Although you’d imagine them to be less competitive, they often are.

 Before the World Cup Finals, the nations need to decide who to pick for their final roster of players.
 International friendlies are a great way to trial players who have performed in their league.

-International friendlies are a chance for teams to work on formations and tactics for the upcoming games in the knock out group stages.
+International friendlies allow teams to work on formations and tactics for the upcoming games in the knock out group stages.

 Without international friendlies, the teams would be unprepared for real game play.